 In this study, Mean soil pH value at 0-15cm depth was slightly higher than 4.0, which was recorded at 15-30cm depth.
 Soil pH in the rainforest vegetation was significantly higher than the value recorded in the mangrove vegetation, and mean seasonal variation showed that soil pH value was highest during the dry season, followed by the peak of dry season, then the rainy season and the peak of rainy season (Table 1).
-Similarly, Nengi-Benwari et al. (2021) reported that mangrove vegetation had highly acidic soils (pH 3.1), whereas rainforest vegetation had somewhat acidic soils (pH 5.0).
+Similarly, Nengi-Benwari et al. (2021) reported that mangrove vegetation had highly acidic soils (pH 3.1), whereas rainforest vegetation had lower acidity soils (pH 5.0).
 These findings are consistent with those reported in the study conducted by Abdulrashid et al. (2024) in which variations in the physical and chemical characteristics were reported in parklands in northern Nigeria.
 Variations in soil pH have been linked to the accumulation of litter from leaf droplets and variations in ecological zones (Chodak et al., 2015), topography, and constant farming (Zhou et al., 2019).

-Furthermore, bulk density was significantly higher in the rainforest vegetation than in the mangrove vegetation, and bulk density values were higher during the peak of rainy season, followed by the rainy season, then the dry season and the peak of dry season.
-Also, total porosity values were significantly higher at 0-15cm depths than 15-30cm depths, mangrove vegetation had significantly higher total porosity than the rainforest vegetation, and total porosity was highest during the rainy season, followed by the peak of rainy season, then dry season and the peak of dry season (Table 1).
+Furthermore, bulk density was significantly higher in the rainforest vegetation than in the mangrove vegetation, and bulk density values were higher during the peak of rainy season, than the dry season.
+Also, total porosity values were significantly higher at 0-15cm depths than 15-30cm depths, mangrove vegetation had significantly higher total porosity than the rainforest vegetation, and total porosity was highest during the rainy season.
+It was observed that the peak of rainy season and dry seasons respectively had lower values (Table 1), indicating the impact of extreme weather effects .
 These variations have earlier been reported by Azeez et al. (2020) who also claimed that porosity and bulk density are influenced by the number and size of soil particles.
+It should be noted that high precipitation and severe dryness do not favour particle size distribution.

-Organic carbon have been reported to have an impact on exchangeable cations (K, Ca, and Mg), CEC, total nitrogen, P, and clay content, with Azeez et al. (2020) maintaining that organic carbon might serve as an indicator that soil nutrients in tropical soils rely on organic matter.
-Organic carbon value in this study was higher at 0-15cm depth than at 15-30cm depth (Table 2).
+Soil organic carbon content is known to be a repository for exchangeable cations (K, Ca, and Mg), CEC, total nitrogen, P, and clay content, hence, Azeez et al. (2020) had indicated that organic carbon might serve as an indicator that soil nutrients in tropical soils rely on soil organic matter content, as reflected by the organic carbon content.
+Organic carbon values in this study were higher at 0-15cm depth than at 15-30cm depth (Table 2).
 More organic matter are found at the topsoil and at 0-15cm depth than at 15-30cm depth.
 This clearly indicates the influence of organic matter on total organic carbon and aligns with the position of Azeez et al. (2020).
 Also, in this study, organic carbon was significantly higher in the mangrove vegetation than in the rainforest vegetation, and was highest in rainy season, followed by Peak of dry season, then dry season and peak of rainy season (Table 2).
-The influence of seasons and vegetation types on total organic carbon and the intricate mechanism accounting for the variations in total organic carbon in the two vegetation types in this study is not entirely clear.
-However, Abiala & Blackwood (2024) posited that Savannah areas have more favorable soil nutrient reserves than marshy areas and these reserves could be a great contributing factor to total organic carbon.
+The influence of seasons and vegetation types on total organic carbon and the intricate mechanism accounting for the variations in total organic carbon in the two vegetation types show that organic carbon content in each vegetation zone is higher in low rainforest soils than mangrove during the rainy season due to ample soil moisture and organic matter decomposition.
+Soil temperatures are usually higher during moderate precipitation, thereby encouraging microbial activities.
+During the peak period, soil temperature is lower.
+Soil moisture regulates the process during the dry season, extreme dryness, it becomes worse.